openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 3. Press the **Esc** key, type `:wq` and press the **Enter** key to save and close the file.
 4. To test change, open a new terminal.
 You will see `[setupvars.sh] OpenVINO environment initialized`.

-You are ready to run sample applications.
+Sample applications is now ready to start.
 To learn about how to run a particular sample, read the sample documentation by clicking the sample name in the samples list above.